G7 Seeks Common Line On Gaza, Vows strong Support For Ukraine - UrduPoint

 German Foreign Minister Annalena Baerbock said earlier that G7 countries were working on providing help to Ukraine as the country braced for a second full winter of Russian attacks on energy facilities.

-Systematic strikes by Moscow's forces last year targeted Ukraine's energy grid, leaving thousands without heating or electricity in freezing temperatures for long periods.
+Similar strikes by Moscow's forces last year left thousands without heating or electricity in freezing temperatures.

 "It is clear, particularly at this moment, that around the world some (parties) are watching very closely how we will continue to support Ukraine," Baerbock told reporters.